VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/README.md

 Dive into [our FAQ section](/anomaly-detection/FAQ) to find responses to common questions.

 ## Get in Touch
-We're eager to connect with you and tailor our solutions to your specific needs.
+We are eager to connect with you and adapt our solutions to your specific needs.
 Here's how you can engage with us:
 * [Book a Demo](https://calendly.com/victoriametrics-anomaly-detection) to discover what our product can do.
 * Interested in exploring our [Enterprise features](https://victoriametrics.com/products/enterprise), including [Anomaly Detection](https://victoriametrics.com/products/enterprise/anomaly-detection)?
 [Request your trial license](https://victoriametrics.com/products/enterprise/trial/) today and take the first step towards advanced system observability.